BBVA/kapow/docs/source/tutorial/tutorial01.rst

 **Senior**

   Not at all.
-The have thought of everything.
+The creators of *Kapow!* have thought of everything.
 You can put all your route definitions in a special script file and pass it to the server on startup.
-They call those files `POW` files and have ``.pow`` extension.
+They call those files `pow` files and they have ``.pow`` extension.

   It should look something like: